aalicc/HyPlantBox/README.md

 8. Run the startup.sh script

 ## Possible improvements
 Although the project in its current state meets its initial goals, there are opportunities to enhance its performance and reliability.
-This chapter addresses the following potential challenges that users may encounter:
+This chapter addresses the following challenges that users may encounter:
 <br />
 * Immediate activation of pumps and fans upon system startup.
       </br>Upon plugging in the system, the pumps and fans start operating immediately,